-This task concerns the implementation of pilot interventions (task 5.1.) by 1-2 partners in a school setting.
+This task concerns the implementation of pilot interventions (Task 5.1.) by 1-2 partners in a school setting.
 It will engage a small number of students (~100 students) for the initial testing of Exten.(D.T.)2 technologies (WP4) and resources (WP3).
 The pilot study will provide data for analysis to WP7 (evaluation).

-Task 5.3 Second and Third Cycle interventions in schools (NKUA: Lead; all) (M12-M39)
+Task 5.3 Second and Third Cycle interventions in schools (NKUA: Lead; all) (M12-M30)

 This task concerns the iterative implementation of the Exten.(D.T.)2 interventions in a web of schools and the collection of data for the evaluation WP (WP7).
-The second cycle (M9-15) will involve 20-25 schools and 500-700 participant students (~25-30 students/school).
+The second cycle (M 9-15) will involve 20-25 schools and 500-700 participant students (~25-30 students/school).
 The third cycle (M18-30) will reach a larger number of schools (40-50) and participant students (1000-1300).
 The schools will be reached from schools/school networks already collaborating with the partners such as Fagraböckskolan School and Norregårdskolan in Sweden, the 2nd Experimental Junior High School in Greece, school network Panta Rhei in Ghent, Drimnagh Castle Secondary School in Ireland.
 More schools can also be drawn from the pool of 1200+ in the Open Schools for Open Societies (OSOS, www.openschools.eu) network.
-In M37-M39 NKUA and SIMPLE will conduct a series of focused, small-scale empirical interventions within the already established network of some of the schools, allowing for consolidation and refinement of evaluation results.

-Task 5.4 Informing the design and testing of the LA and the Adaptive Feedback feature for learner input (NKUA: Lead; all) (M6- M39)
+Task 5.4 Informing the design and testing of the LA and the Adaptive Feedback feature for learner input (NKUA: Lead; all) (M6-M30)

 In this task, researchers will engage with teachers and students to inform and test the learning analytics and adaptive feedback components (WP4).
 The overall process aims at actively involving teachers and students in the design process of the AI algorithm.
 Teachers and students will make suggestions for the features of the LA, feedback and dashboard components i.e. the set of data to be collected from each technology, the type of visualization on the dashboard, the authoring tools for feedback and data collection, concerning a) usability and accessibility issues and b) added value for the learning process during the DT projects.
 This process will follow a participatory design method, starting from the involvement of a small number of teachers and students in the first year for the initial design (10-15), following 50-60 in the second year and reaching 200 in the third year.
-Their suggestions will inform the project evaluation (WP7) and the Iterative design of the ALA and dashboard systems (WP4, tasks 4.5-4.6).
+Their suggestions will inform the project evaluation (WP7) and the iterative design of the ALA and dashboard systems (WP4, tasks 4.5-4.6).